MedAmineMokrani/bigdata_project/readme.md

 - docker-compose up -d

-## How to Use:
+1 - Access localhost:9999 to discover numbered notebooks from 0 to 5, starting from "init" to download necessary dependencies.

-1- Access localhost:9999 to discover numbered notebooks, starting from "init" to download necessary dependencies.
+2 - Execute notebooks numbered 1, 2, and 3 for batch processing.

-2- Execute notebooks numbered 1, 2, and 3 for batch processing.
-Simultaneously, launch notebooks 4 and 5 for streaming processing.
+3 - Simultaneously, launch notebooks 4 and 5 for streaming processing.

-3- After running the batch processing notebooks, open Hue at http://localhost:8888.
-Use the file explorer to view databases and files.
+4 - After running the batch processing notebooks, open Hue at http://localhost:8888.
+Use Hive page to check databases and the file explorer to view  files.

         Login: admin
         Password: admin

 4- Run the PowerBi File to access the dashboard.
+Refresh the data if needed.

 ### Services